odoo/documentation/content/applications/general/base_import/import_faq.rst

 How can I import a one2many relationship (e.g. several Order Lines of a Sales Order)?
 -------------------------------------------------------------------------------------

 If you want to import sales order having several order lines; for each order line, you need to reserve a specific row in the CSV file.
 The first order line will be imported on the same row as the information relative to order.
-Any additional lines will need an addtional row that does not have any information in the fields relative to the order.
+Any additional lines will need an additional row that does not have any information in the fields relative to the order.
 As an example, here is purchase.order_functional_error_line_cant_adpat.CSV file of some quotations you can import, based on demo data.

 :download:`File for some Quotations <files/purchase.order_functional_error_line_cant_adpat.csv>`.